replicatedhq/help-center/content/docs/native/getting-started/create-licenses.md

 {{< linked_headline "Airgap Download Enabled" >}}

 By default, licenses will be set to disable [airgap installations](https://blog.replicated.com/2016/05/24/airgapped-installation-support/).
-By enabling this feature, the actual `.rli` file will have license meta data embedded in it and must be redownloaded.
+By enabling this feature, the actual `.rli` file will have license meta data embedded in it and must be re-downloaded.

 {{< linked_headline "Require Activation" >}}